KatrinaLiang/portfolio_bachelors/README.md

 # portfolio
-This is an ePortfolio of Keying Liang, 2nd year student in Degree Programme in Information and Communication Technology at KTH Royal Institute of Technology.
+This is an ePortfolio of Katrina Liang, 2nd year student in Degree Programme in Information and Communication Technology at KTH Royal Institute of Technology.

 This repository includes a collection of projects I have done: